cypress-io/cypress/docs/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} What is a Record Key?

-Once you're {% url "setup to record test runs" runs %}, we automatically generate a *Record Key* for the project.
+Once you're {% url "setup to record test runs" runs-dashboard %}, we automatically generate a *Record Key* for the project.

 ***A record key is a GUID that looks like this:***